sergkarpenko/nhibernate-doc/persistent-classes.rst

 events declared as virtual.
 Another possibility is for the class to implement an interface that declares all public members.

-You can persist ``ealed`` classes that do not implement an interface and don't have virtual members with NHibernate, but you won't be able to use proxies
+You can persist ``sealed`` classes that do not implement an interface and don't have virtual members with NHibernate, but you won't be able to use proxies
 - which will limit your options for performance tuning.